Apple reality TV show to let celebs judge apps' potential

 You better come ready to sell it.

 That's the premise of Apple's new TV show "Planet of the Apps," as explained Monday night during an interview with Apple internet and services chief Eddy Cue at Recode's Code Media conference.
-The show features real iOS app developers pitching their wares to a panel of celebrity judges who then tell them why their idea rock or wreak (think "American Idol").
+The show features real iOS app developers pitching their wares to a panel of celebrity judges who then tell them why their idea rocks or reeks (think "American Idol").

 In this case, stars such as Jessica Alba, will.i.am and Gwyneth Paltrow will tell app developers whether anyone is ever going to care about their app.
 They will be making your traditional pitch, but instead of an elevator pitch, developers and entrepreneurs will be making an escalator pitch.